 Nevertheless, the understanding of the universe around us underscores and nourishes our astonished appreciation of its beauty.
-The knowledge that time for life and beauty, although vast, is limited can remind us to appreciate that we are here – now, once – so it is our only chance to make the best possible use of our limited lifetimes – individual or collective.
-Perhaps we even will be pushed to develop ways of living which will leave the billions of years of life still left on Earth a place pleasing to our descendants – whatever they may be.
+The knowledge that time for life and beauty, although vast, is limited can remind us to appreciate that we are here now – once – so it is our only chance to make the best possible use of our limited lifetimes – individual or collective.
+Perhaps we even will manage develop ways of living which will leave the billions of years of life still left on Earth a place pleasing to our descendants – whatever they may be.

 So much for cosmology.
 On to read about what geology tells us.

 Notes [ + ]

 |1.||↑||All percentages in this section come from WMAP.|